doctorEeevil/helloWorldGame/README.md

 # helloWorldGame
-Start the server `npm start`, or an electron client with `npm run client`
+Start the server `npm start`, or do development with `npm run watch`

 Or check https://castlecrunch.gig.gl